falcosecurity/falco/proposals/20210119-libraries-contribution.md

 This means that some parts of the [draios/sysdig](https://github.com/draios/sysdig) repository will be moved to a new GitHub repository called [falcosecurity/libs](https://github.com/falcosecurity/libs).

-This plan aims to describe and clarify the terms and goals to get the donation done.
+This plan aims to describe and clarify the terms and goals to get the contribution done.

 ## Motivation